usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 &#127919; In this step you will ...

-* Configure your CoreWaapService instance
+* Configure your `CoreWaapService` instance
-* Access petstore API via USP Core WAAP
+* Access swagger petstore API via USP Core WAAP
 * Inspect USP Core WAAP logs

 ### Configure your CoreWaapService instance